Emerson College's student newspaper

 Vivi Smilgius

-Vivi Smilgius (she/her) is a junior majoring in journalism and minoring in environmental studies.
-She previously served as The Beacon’s editor-in-chief, assistant news editor and assistant sports editor.
+Vivi Smilgius (she/her) is a fourth-year journalism major with minors in environmental studies and women's, gender, and sexuality studies.
+She served as The Beacon’s editor-in-chief in the fall of 2022 and is currently on co-op at the Boston Globe.
 Raised in Indiana, Vivi is The Beacon’s resident Midwesterner and a lifelong ranch dressing defender.
-Her journalistic interests include climate and the environment, fashion, hip-hop and volleyball.

 Latest from Vivi Smilgius